Era 1

-"Era 1" (also called "The Summer I Couldn't Do Better") is a series of eleven songs by German singer and songwriter Kim Petras, each released individually from 1 August 2017 to 7 February 2019.
-It precedes the release of her debut mixtape, Clarity (2019).
-All eleven tracks feature co-writing credits by Petras, Aaron Joseph and Dr. Luke, as well as co-production credits by Aaron Joseph and Dr. Luke (under his pseudonym Made in China).
+The Summer I Couldn't Do Better is the first compilation album by German singer Kim Petras.
+It was released onto streaming platforms on August 4, 2022 and was delisted shortly afterwards.
+The album contains eleven standalone singles released between August 1, 2017 to February 7, 2019 featuring co-writing credits by Petras, Aaron Joseph and Dr. Luke, as well as co-production credits by Aaron Joseph and Dr. Luke (under his pseudonym Made in China).